Towards the IV Century AD., in France, which was called Gaul back then, common

 simply Romance.
 It was easily used by all social classes, to the point that Charlemagne,

-pronunciation of vowel a from Latin, which remained unaltered in the Southern
+vowel a from Latin, which remained unaltered in the Southern language (particularly

-language and mar in oc language.
-Within the setting of each one of these
+Within the setting of each one of these languages a series

-than the Northern language, but lately, after the XII Century, it started to loose it.
+language, but lately, after the XII Century, it started to loose it.
+Nowadays there are

-Nowadays there are about 500 words left of the original language, which are incorporated
+about 500 words left of the original language, which are incorporated into modern French,

 The öil language divided in so many dialects as regions were formed in the North